-Comparison with Kaminski et al. [27].
-Coupon collector provides a point of comparison with expectation-based techniques, as Kaminski et al. [27] have independently proved the example using a system inspired by pGCL.
-At a high level, their analysis involves complex equations, in place where we require rather complex invariants.
+Comparison with Kaminski et al. [22].
+At a high level, their analysis involves complex equations instead of our invariants.
 The two approaches are difficult to compare, in the sense that it seems hard to infer their equations from our invariants and vice-versa.
-However, we believe that the logical invariants used by our proof are more intuitive and easier to discover than the equations used in the pGCLproof.
+However, we believe that the logical invaribinary expansion of j.